soz-live/soz-live.github.io/index.md

 Benefits of coding using the **SOZ** approach in programming include:

 - Reduced code duplication.
-- Ease of extending classes.
+- Ease of using and extending classes.
 - Utilising existing functionality.
 - Automated documentation of code.